-A great way to come to closure at the end of a year is to think about what went on during the year and capture the key elements on a poster board (or flip chart paper).
-The result is a concise map that captures some of the key elements of the year.
+A enjoyable way to come to closure at the end of a year is to make a map of the year on a poster board (or flip chart paper).
+The result is a collection of reflections that captures some of the key elements of the year.
 If you have a partner or family, this can be a great exercise for everyone.

-First, have each person spend some time privately responding to the prompts listed below.
+First, have each person spend some time privately responding to some of the prompts listed below.
 Then get together and capture your items on paper.
 You don’t have to answer every item and you may want to add your own ideas.
 Just use the following as a starting point.
-You can work your answers into linear lists or make creative graphic interweavings – whatever visual style you prefer.
+You can work your answers into linear lists or make creative drawings and images – whatever visual style you prefer.

 Reflect on the following items:

 - Favorite trip, vacation or adventure